AsenaJs/Asena-cli/README.md

 ### Build

 Asena build autmaticly search for your .asenarc.json file in your project root directory.
-If you don't have one you can create it with `asena-cli init` command.
+If you don't have one you can create it with `asena init` command.

 ```bash